OSGeo/gdal/doc/source/api/python/python_samples.rst

 .. only:: html

     - `hsv_merge.py`: Merge greyscale image into RGB image as intensity in HSV space.
 Equivalent functionality available in :ref:`gdal_raster_blend`.
     - `gdal_ls.py`: Display the list of files in a virtual directory, like /vsicurl or /vsizip.
-Equivalent functionality available in :ref:`gdal_vsi`.
+Equivalent functionality available in :ref:`gdal_vsi_list`.
     - `gdal_cp.py`: Copy a virtual file.
 Equivalent functionality available in :ref:`gdal_dataset_copy`.
     - `gdal_vrtmerge.py`: Similar to gdal_merge, but produces a VRT file.
 Equivalent functionality available in :ref:`gdal_raster_mosaic`.
     - `gdal2grd.py`: Script to write out ASCII GRD rasters (used in Golden Software Surfer). from any source supported by GDAL.
 Equivalent functionality available in the :ref:`raster.gsag` driver.